mrled/lability-tutorial/02-Simple/index.markdown

 Then, start the lab configuration.

-Note that the `-Credential` parameter to `Start-LabConfiguration` has some surprising behavior - the username is ignored, but the password is used as the local administrator password for _every_ VM in your lab.
+Note that the `-Password` argument is used as the local administrator password for _every_ VM in your lab.

 {% highlight powershell %}
-$adminPassword = Read-Host -AsSecureString -Prompt "Admin password"
-$adminCred = New-Object -TypeName PSCredential -ArgumentList @("IgnoredUsername", $adminPassword) Start-LabConfiguration -ConfigurationData $configData -Verbose -Credential $adminCred Start-Lab -ConfigurationData $configData -Verbose
+$adminPassword = Read-Host -AsSecureString -Prompt "Admin password" Start-LabConfiguration -ConfigurationData $configData -Verbose -Password $adminPassword Start-Lab -ConfigurationData $configData -Verbose
 {% endhighlight %}